lingtalfi/SaveOrm/README.md

 About the conception
 ===================

+Every call to the **save** method triggers an atomic transaction that either fails or succeeds.

-Please read the documents in the **doc** directory of this repository.
+Please read the documents in the **doc** directory of this repository for more info.

 How to use the generator